How Much Does a Psychologist Make a Year?

 • Forensic psychologists, who may collaborate with various law enforcement agencies, attorneys, judges, and others on certain aspects of a legal case.

 It’s important to note that a psychologist is not the same thing as a psychiatrist, though they are often confused.
 A psychiatrist is a medical doctor who can prescribe medications.
-A psychologist typically holds a doctoral degree in psychology, which is a social science.
+A psychologist typically holds a doctoral degree in psychology, which is a social science .Similarly, while a psychologist may be considered a therapist, not all therapists are psychologists, since therapists are not typically required to hold doctoral degrees.

 Check your score with SoFi